hhanh00/zwallet/BUILD.md

 Then zip.

 ### MacOS
-On M1 macs, run rustup default stable-x86_64-apple-darwin MacOS is the trickiest one.
+- On M1 macs, run rustup default stable-x86_64-apple-darwin
+- MacOS is the trickiest one.
 Open the xcode workspace.
-Add in Signing & Capabilities: Network server & Client and R/W file access to user selected files
+- Add in Signing & Capabilities: Network server & Client and R/W file access to user selected files
+- Update the appicons
-Go to the Runner project, Build Stages
+- Go to the Runner project, Build Phases / Bundle Framework
-Drag `libwarp_api_ffi.so` into Runner/Frameworks
-Remove it from the link stage (we don't want to statically link) Add to Bundle Framework, Code Sign
+- Add `target/release/libwarp_api_ffi.dylib`
-Then exit xcode and run `flutter build macos`
+Then exit xcode and run `flutter build macos`.

 If you want to create a DMG, use the npm package appdmg